KelCodesStuff/KelCodesStuff/README.md

 ### Hello, I'm Kel 👋🏼

-I'm a Software Quality Architect with a specialization in designing and scaling test automation frameworks.
-Over my 11-year career, I have architected comprehensive testing infrastructure for mobile, web, and API platforms within SaaS and Cloud environments.
-I lead the implementation of TDD/BDD methodologies, which enable engineering teams to deliver high-quality products and decrease critical production issues by over 40% across the software development lifecycle.
+Software Quality Architect specializing in the design and scaling of test automation frameworks for mobile, web, and API platforms in SaaS and Cloud environments.
+Leads the adoption of TDD/BDD methodologies that enable engineering teams to deliver high-quality products and decrease critical production issues by over 40%.

+In my spare time, I apply my expertise to open-source projects, focusing on improving Unit/UI testing and development tasks like implementing bug fixes.

 # Skills